 Attempted or actual theft of and/or damage to property of the University or property of a member of the University Community or other personal or public property.

-Hazing, an act that endangers the mental or physical health or safety of a Student or which destroys or removes public or private property, for the purpose of initiation or admission into, affiliation with, or as a condition of continued membership in a group or Organization.
+Hazing, an act that endangers the mental or physical health or safety of a Student or which destroys or removes public or private property, for the purpose of initiation or admission into, affiliation with, or as a condition of continued membership in a group or Student Organization.
 The express or implied Consent of the Student will not be a defense to a violation of hazing.
 The willing participation or acquiescence of the Student to the hazing activity is no defense and is still a violation of this policy.

 Failure to comply with directives of University Officials or law enforcement officers acting in performance of their duties (including, without limitation, failure to comply with a no-contact directive) and/or failure to identify oneself to these persons when requested to do so.